 Hydrofracture at two scales explains sheeted clastic dike formation in the Touchet Beds.
 I think sheeted clastic dikes in megaflood deposits form by hydraulic fracture where the pressure fluctuates during the propagation phase.
 As one fracture opens, propagates, fills, and closes a new, adjacent fracture initiate, repeating the cycle.
 This describes the near field scale.
 Several parallel fractures form adjacent to one another during a brief loading event.
 The far field scale isn't concerned with the fractures at all, but with the overall load on the body of sediment (the vertical load applied to the sedimentary substrate which triggers hydrofracture at the local, near field scale.
 Loading is the trigger).
 Loading is constant and sustained through a period of time when fractures form, consistent with how you would expect loading by megaflood to proceed (imagine the shape of a flood hydrograph but replace discharge with weight).
 Near field pressures fluctuate above and below the O3 line (fracture initiation/closure threshold).
 Each time the blue curve dips below the O3 line, the open crack that is being filled closes.
 Each time pressure rises above the O3 line, a new crack opens (usually, but not always; see next figure).
 Silt skin thickening coincides with leak-off, which actually begins when a fracture first opens and proceeds until equilibrium returns (both pressure and capillarity).
 My diagram suggests leak-off begins once a fracture closes, but this is wrong.
 The volume-pressure relationship (an inverse relationship) inside a growing and filling fracture is also relevant.
 As a fluid-driven crack grows, so does its volume.
 At some point the crack's internal volume is too large to maintain the fluid pressure level above the O3 threshold, so it must close.
 Sediment entering the crack effectively reduces the volume, but I don't think it can mitigate the internal pressure drop altogether - just delays the inevitable(?).
 Summing up: Constant loading (pore fluid pressure elevation) at the far field scale and cyclic behavior at the near field scale (repeated cracking and filling).
 Sheeting in a single dike (the development of compound structure) can develop during a single loading event.
 New dikes formed during later flood events exploit the weakness pathways of older dikes.
 The result is wide dikes with complex histories (composite structures).
 Many of the very wide, sheeted dikes in the Touchet Beds are compound, composite structures.

-How sheeting develops during a single event.
+How sheeting develops during a single diking event.
 Time steps illustrate how crack tips propagate, how cracks fill with sediment, and how volume and fluid pressure changes inside fractures during a single event (flood loading event).
 Field observations confirm that packages of sheets can form during a single event.
 I use the term "nearfield" to describe dynamics at the scale of the fracture.
-"Farfield" refers to the larger pressure (loading) regime, described by a smooth fluid pressure-time curve shown in other figures.
+"Farfield" refers to the stress (loading) felt by the surrounding body of sediment, described by a smooth fluid pressure-time curve shown in other figures.